FindNext Using VBA in Excel (2 Examples)

 What is FindNext in VBA?

-In VBA codes of Excel, the FindNext method comes after the Find method.
-It continues to find the next occurrences in a given range.
-It finds the next cell that equals those same conditions and returns a Range object which represents that cell.
-This does not change the choice or the active cell.
+In VBA code, the FindNext method follows the Find method.
+It finds the next cell that equals the same conditions and returns a Range object representing that cell.
+This does not change the current selection or the active cell.

 Syntax: